What Courses Do You Take When Earning a BS in Elementary Education?

 Are you hoping to become a teacher in an elementary school?
 If so, you probably know that all 50 states require at least a bachelor’s degree for teacher licensure.
 While some states are flexible on what type of bachelor’s degree you need, many require you to have completed a course of study focused on education.
 That’s why, if you want to be a kindergarten teacher or an elementary school teacher, you should seriously consider earning a BS in Elementary Education.

-A BS in Elementary Education is a bachelor’s-level education degree focused on the knowledge and teaching strategies needed to succeed in the classroom.
+You can major in elementary education by enrolling in a BS in Elementary Education program.
+A BS in Elementary Education is a bachelor’s-level education degree focused on the knowledge and teaching strategies needed to succeed as a teacher.
 Some BS in Elementary Education programs, like the one offered at Walden University, even feature a curriculum designed to prepare you for teacher certification.

 But what does that curriculum look like?
 Here’s an overview of what you can expect.